What dates should I use on the corporate return under net worth tax beginning and ending dates?

 If not organized for pecuniary gain or profit, a homeowners association is not liable for the net worth tax.
 Write "not organized for profit" in schedule 2 of Form 600.
 If organized for profit, a homeowners association is liable for net worth tax.

-A corp. has a partnership interest, does the pro rata share of the partnership's receipts and assets also get added to the numerator and the denominator for calculating the net worth tax of the corp. as they do for the calculation of income tax?
+A corporation has a partnership interest, does the pro rata share of the partnership's receipts and assets also get added to the numerator and the denominator for calculating the net worth tax as they do for the calculation of income tax?